neurospin/ciel/_collections/_labs/ciel_neurophysics.md

 cat: ciel
 subcat: team
 headline: Research topic
-teasing: The Neurophysics team develops and applies novel (f)MRI contrasts at high and ultra-high magnetic field
+teasing: Our team develops advanced magnetic resonance imaging techniques for use at high and ultra-high magnetic fields.
+We aim to uncover the fundamental physical principles underlying biological function, while also applying these methods to better understand the mechanisms of disease.
+Ultimately, our work supports the development and evaluation of new therapeutic strategies.
 leader: Luisa Ciobanu
 icon: ciel_Gluta_MRI.png
 added: 2020